Buffy Anne Summers

 In this episode it seems that the bond between Buffy and Angel is still strong because every time Angel is near Buffy she seems to sense his presence, despite his being hidden from her sight.

-When Buffy and the gang are fighting off the Native Americans, Spike is shot with several arrows however when they're all eating dinner afterwards there's no holes in Spike's shirt where the arrows were.
+Goof: When Buffy and the gang are fighting off the Native Americans, Spike is shot with several arrows.
+However, when they're all eating dinner afterwards there's no holes in Spike's shirt where the arrows were.

 Buffy: (In a last ditch attempt to show Hus times have changed) You have casinos now!